ThongSheng/deeplearning-churnmodeling/README.md

     * Categorical features (`Geography`, `Gender`) are converted to numerical format using `OneHotEncoder`.
     * All features are scaled using `StandardScaler` to normalize the data.
     * To address the significant class imbalance in the training data, the minority class is oversampled using the **SMOTE** (Synthetic Minority Over-sampling Technique).
+    * For XGBoost, the class imbalance is handled directly using the `scale_pos_weight` parameter.

 2.  **Model Architecture**:
     * A neural network is defined in PyTorch with three fully-connected (linear) layers and ReLU activation functions.